VakZok/Virtual_Inspection_Layers/README.md

 - model_training.ipynb: a Jupyter notebook to train the PyTorch AudioNet CNN on the preprocessed audio data
 - models.py: contains the AudioNet CNN and the VIL model class
 - preprocess_data.ipynb: a Jupyter notebook to preprocess the AudioMNIST data according to Becker et al.'s preprocessing steps for the AudioNet model
-- virtual_inspection_laver_implementation.ipynb: a Jupyter notebook to create instance-based explanations for a classification decision, utilizing a virtual inspection layer on the AudioNet model
+- virtual_inspection_layer_implementation.ipynb: a Jupyter notebook to create instance-based explanations for a classification decision, utilizing a virtual inspection layer on the AudioNet model
 - virtual_inspection_layers.py: contains all implemented VILs (DFT, STDFT, DCT, and DWT)

 ### Setup